Kdyby/CsobPaymentGateway/docs/en/index.md

 }
 ```

-Please refer to [the CSOB documentation](https://github.com/csob/paymentgateway/wiki/eAPI-1.5#return-url---n%C3%A1vrat-do-e-shopu-) and learn there what state you need to check.
+Please refer to [the CSOB documentation](https://github.com/csob/paymentgateway/wiki/eAPI-1.5#return-url---n%C3%A1vrat-do-e-shopu-) and learn what states you should to check,
+they should be all available as `Payment::STATUS_*` constants.